 Born in 1966 in Freedom Fields, she was reared within an energetic and creative family on a windswept dairy farm high on the North Cornwall Coast.

-Searching for the balance of abstraction and metaphor to describe experience of place she trained at Half Acre, Boscastle with Carole Vincent, Falmouth School of Art and gained a BA Hons at Bradford and Ilkley School of Art and Design.
+Searching for the balance of abstraction and metaphor to describe experience of place she trained at Half Acre, Boscastle with Carole Vincent, Falmouth School of Art and gained a BA Hons Degree at Bradford and Ilkley School of Art and Design.

 Whilst continuing to paint and exhibit, she taught in schools in Cleveland, Middlesex, Devon and Powys.